-It is normal for young people to feel fearful, feel anxious and feel worried.
+It is normal for young people to feel fearful, anxious and worried at times.

 - Fear is our emotional response to an actual or perceived threat.
-We may have thoughts of immediate danger and behave in ways that help us to escape.
-With fear we often feel the physical symptoms of ‘fight or flight’ (eg. increased heart rate, increased breathing rate, etc.).
+We may have thoughts of immediate danger and behave in ways that help us escape.
+With fear we often feel the physical symptoms of ‘fight or flight’ (e.g., increased heart rate, increased breathing rate etc.).